deutschestextarchiv/tocrify/README.md

 Follows asap.

 ## Acknowledgements
 The name of this tool was proposed by @kba.
-Parts of the code for METS handling has been inspired by [metsrw](https://github.com/artefactual-labs/mets-reader-writer/).
+Parts of the code for METS handling was inspired by [metsrw](https://github.com/artefactual-labs/mets-reader-writer/).